-Does your mind start to get foggy when you call a Landlord’s Leasing Agent about Office space for lease and he or she quotes you a rental rate number plus some other mumbo jumbo jargon?
+Does your mind start to get fogged up when you call a Landlord’s Listing Agent about Office space for lease and he or she quotes you a rental rate number plus some other mumbo jumbo jargon?

 Things like triple nets, triple net charges, NNNs, OpEx and CAMs?
 Huh?
 This article will refocus your brain and explain what’s in the Landlord’s spaghetti sauce of rental rates at Office Buildings.

-Let’s assume a Landlord quotes you a rental rate of $24.00 per square foot, which would be stated as $2.00 per square foot per month in some US markets outside of Colorado.
+Let’s assume a Landlord quotes you a rental rate of $24.00 per square foot, which would be stated as $2.00 per square foot per month in some US markets outside of Colorado and Texas.

 What exactly does that mean?

 Because we’re talking dollars here and it’s your money or your company or non-profit’s checkbook.
 Either way, you’re responsible for making the best decision.

 In Texas and Colorado, Commercial Landlords quote rental rates on an annual rate per rentable square foot (“RSF”).
 That’s the first thing to understand.

 Then things immediately get fuzzy because Landlords and Landlords’ Brokers/Leasing Agents sort of speak in “code.”
 Please allow us to translate here.

 What the $24.00/RSF annual rate means will depend on which of three (3) general types it is…